FeliGame/Default/README.md

 # Default
-The default and general repository that you can store anything
+The default and general repository that store anything